Alleyn’s School 11 plus (11+) Entrance Exam Information – Key Details

 Parents will be advised if their child is under consideration for an academic scholarship at 11+ and these candidates will be invited for a longer interview.

-Bursaries and scholarships are available for entry at 11+ to Alleyn’s and further information can be found here.
+Bursaries and scholarships are available for entry at 11+ to Alleyn’s and further information can be found on the school’s website.

 Other Entry Points: 7+, 9+, 16+